pascalandy/gladiators-mastermind/README.md

     B Jill Murwin
     C Laura Raynak

 To generate a new pairing match, use randomizelist.com and update the result on this page.
 How it works?: The first person, the interviewer, ask questions to the second person.
 Then, the second person become the interviewer and ask questions to the 3td person.
-You get the picture.
+You get the picture :)
-Core questions

-### Interview & sharing
+### Interviews & sharing

 A quick update in 30 seconds: